tabletseeker/treble_build_aosp/README.md

 cp $BL/pointer/hdpi/*.png $PWD/frameworks/base/core/res/res/drawable-hdpi/pointer_arrow.png
 cp $BL/pointer/xxhdpi/*.png $PWD/frameworks/base/core/res/res/drawable-xxhdpi/pointer_arrow.png
 ```
+### Changing any system settings on the fly
 #### system settings
 - treble_build_aosp/build.sh contains a function called `configPatches()`
 - this function allows you to automatically add preferred android system settings to the appropriate xml
-- for ease of access the most common settings have been written out and named in the array
+- for ease of access the most common settings have been written out and named in the array so you can easily find and change them, such as navigation bar style, ring volume, haptic feedback, battery percentage style etc.
 - new additions can be made to the string variable

 How it works: